Top

 Leave No Trace Camping Sites

 Camping is discouraged, but legal.
-Refer to the map for the 4 approved leave-no-trace campsitesCampfires are not allowed, so opt for a backpacking stove if you have to.
-If you’re looking for somewhere more geared towards traditional camping check out these suggestions instead.
+Refer to the map for the 4 approved leave-no-trace campsitesCampfires are not allowed, so use backpacking stove if anything.
+If you’re looking for somewhere geared towards traditional camping, check out these suggestions instead.
+As is the case throughout this trail system, following strict Leave No Trace principles is a must.

 A Community Creation